monster-js/monster-js/docs/store/selectors.md

 ## 1. What is a Selector?

 A selector is a function that extracts a specific part of the state from the store.
 It can be used to access nested data or perform computations on the state before returning it.
-Selectors help optimize performance by avoiding unnecessary recalculations and re-renders.
+Selectors help optimize performance by avoiding unnecessary recalculations.

 ## 2. Creating a Selector